Kiyotoko/vault-sek2/Klasse 10/Englisch/Tasks.md

 their - there
 then - than

-# Statische Und Dynamische Verben
+# Statische und dynamische Verben

 ## Statisch